Gumball007/CS-labs/lab1/README.md

 ## Implementation description

 For every folder which contains the cipher, you can find the input `input.txt`, so the input will be genereat from the file.
 Same with the output, it will be generated in the `outputFile.txt`.
 The decrypted message, which must be the same as the original one, u'll find in the `checkDecrypt.txt` file.
+Implementation was written in **Python**.
 </br>

 ### Affine Cipher